xsolla/pay-station-sdk/README.md

 1. Create a `return` page.
 1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
 1. Set accessToken at `headlessCheckout.setToken`.
 Run `headlessCheckout.init` to initialize the headless checkout library.

+## Using default styles

+> A working example can be found [here](./examples/default-styles).

+1. To use the default styles of the sdk components, you need to connect the style.css file to your html document.
+2. To use the default styles of secure components, you need to pass the parameter `theme: 'default'` when initializing `headlessCheckout`.

+## Changing country

+> A working example can be found [here](./examples/changing-country).

+Where can the country value be used?

+1. When initializing the form - `headlessCheckout.form.init({ ..., country: ${countryISO} })`.
+2. Pass it as an attribute for the component `<psdk-payment-methods country="${countryISO}></psdk-payment-methods>`.

+How to get the country value?

+1. You can get the list of available countries using the method `headlessCheckout.getCountryList()`.
+1. You can use the ready-made component - `<psdk-select type='country'></psdk-select>`.
+When using this component, you need to listen for the `userCountryChanged` event.

+## Changing locales

+Where can the language value be used?

+1. The language value can be used when initializing `headlessCheckout` - `init({ language?: Lang; })`.
+Lang - `src/core/i18n/lang.enum.ts`.

+How can I get the value of the available locale?

+1. You can get the list of locales using the `headlessCheckout.getAvailableLanguages()` method.